himanshu20792/moviebuddy/Readme.md

 <br>

 ### General Motivation
 Customers are frustrated with logging into exclusive recommenders and are wary about pre-personalized recommendations.
 Additionally there are too many  recommendations.
 The MovieBuddy offers a seamless experience tailored to the customer in a way that is unobtrusive.
 MovieBuddy has three tailored levels of interaction.
 Being login-free, MovieBuddy is easy to use because of its minimal interaction and solves the cold start problem.
-The MovieBuddy recommends from a vast array of movies, over 44,000 movies and would easily accomodate new movies into the recommender.
+The MovieBuddy recommends from a vast array of movies, over 44,000 movies and would easily accommodate new movies into the recommender.

 ### Technical Motivation
 Most movie recommender systems are based on purely a collaborative filtering (CF) and content based filtering system (CBF).
 However, these systems typically don't address the cold start (CS) problem very well.
 MovieBuddy solves the coldstart issue plaguing many recommender systems on the market.
 By utilizing the minimal login-free interaction from the user, this solves the cold start problem.
 In particular by selecting a word cloud keyword OR the find similar genres/movies.
 By gathering these human-generated preferences in a non-intrusive yet structured manner, it eliminates the noisy data collection, non-expensive to collect, and the human-generated information is required for the recommendations.